TERREMEMBER/znbase/docs/content/latest/contribute/core-database/build-from-src-centos.md

 {{< note title="Note" >}}

-CentOS 7 is the recommended Linux development and production platform for YugabyteDB.
+CentOS 7 is the recommended Linux development and production platform for ZNbaseDB.

 {{< /note >}}